 Enabling set searching

-To enable Set searching, click Site configuration in the Administrator menu.
+To enable Set searching on the client facing pages, click Site configuration in the Administrator menu.
 Then click General settings on the left and click Show options in the Set searching section.
 In the drop down box, choose the 2nd or 3rd option to enable Set searching on your website.
 With the option “Display checkbox, default is off”, a checkbox will appear in the quick search area and it’s default setting will be off (i.e. Set searching is not active) With the other option, Set searching will be active by default.
 Clicking the checkbox toggles between “normal” full text searching for files and Set searching.

 The Label input box allows you specify what to display next to the checkbox.
 E.g. Search for events or Search photo stories et cetera.